-These titles will fill you with inspiration, show you what’s possible, and most importantly, equip you with the knowledge necessary to succeed in the competitive business world.
+These titles will fill you with inspiration, show you what’s possible, and equip you with the knowledge necessary to succeed in the competitive business world.

-When you analyze the behavior of the most successful people in business, especially in the tech game like Bill Gates, Jeff Bezos or Mark Zuckerberg, you’ll quickly realize that they spend an inordinate amount of time reading.
+When you analyze the behavior of the most successful people in business, especially in the tech industry like Bill Gates, Jeff Bezos, or Mark Zuckerberg, you’ll quickly realize that they spend an inordinate amount of time reading.

 There are many books that promise that you’ll get rich fast, or turn your company around within a week.
-That’s mostly BS and that’s also why you have to sort through the fluff and concentrate on the reading only books that contain applicable real-world knowledge.
+That’s mostly BS, and that’s also why you have to sort through the fluff and concentrate on reading only books that contain applicable real-world knowledge.

 In other words – always learn from experts with practical experience in the business world.

 Maybe you’re still thinking about opening up your tech-related business.
 Or maybe you’re already on your way to creating a wonderful product that will change the world.
-Either way, you should consider absorbing the knowledge contained in these books.
+Either way, consider absorbing the knowledge in these books.

 This is a revised and expanded edition of the classic by Guy Kawasaki.
 The book is all about starting a new venture.